 This has formed the bedrock for your worldview and your perspective.
 This accords with a majority perspective and forms the basis for those subjective qualities of what is deemed as “good” and “bad”.
-Since you operate within the majority perspective it is your perspective of “good” and “bad” which prevails.
+Since you operate within the majority perspective it is your perspective of “good” and “bad” that prevails.

 There are those of you whose alarm bell does not often ring at all, although you are limited in number.
 For most of those who are empathic, the alarm bell rings through some kind of feeling encapsulated by many of the phrases detailed above and more besides.

 So far, so effective.
 You have an established worldview formed by your emotional empathy.
-When you encounter behaviour which contrasts with this empathic worldview, your alarm bell goes off.
+When you encounter behavior which contrasts with this empathic worldview, your alarm bell goes off.
 Where it is one of our kind (and it almost always is one of our kind) which has caused this alarm bell to sound, this is when the problem starts.

 Your alarm bell sounds but you attribute it to the wrong cause.

-You either think that the cause is an external reason for this alarm bell, such as
+You either think that the cause is an external reason for this alarm bell, such as:

-- The individual is tired or exhausted
+- The individual is tired or exhausted.

-- The individual is drunk
+- The individual is drunk.

-- The individual is suffering from stress
+- The individual is suffering from stress.

-- The individual is suffering from grief or bereavement
+- The individual is suffering from grief or bereavement.

-- The individual is under some kind of pressure
+- The individual is under some kind of pressure.

-- The individual suffers from anger management issues
+- The individual suffers from anger management issues.

-- The individual is highly strung
+- The individual is highly strung.

 There are others besides.